Workspaces

 Plan

-Plan, which allows users to view the planned creation, update, or destruction of resources through the standard console output or visual plan view.
+The plan stage is when Terraform or OpenTofu are running the plan command, which will show you the proposed changes to resources.
+Users can view the planned creation, update, or destruction of resources through the standard console output or visual plan view.
 The visual plan alerts users of destructive changes and makes it easier to search the plan when many resources are affected.

 Cost Estimate